You can use your communication skills to deliver bad news without unduly concerning your audience.

 This approach is very hard to do well.
 You need to be a professional politician.

-Here are six steps you should follow if you want to use this technique:
+Here are the steps you should follow if you want to use this technique:

 To perform this technique well, you need to know your subject very well.
 The more facts and statistics you have, the more comfortable you will be in delivering the bad news.

-The additional information will allow you select the most appropriate information to “spin” successfully.
+The additional information will allow you to select the most appropriate information to “spin” successfully.

 Following on from step one, you can ensure your presentation includes ample statistical evidence to support the position you are spinning.